 - 1. Disconnect the cable from the system board (1). - 2.
-Remove the cable from the clip (2). - 3.
-Remove the power cable from the computer (3).
+Remove the power cable from the computer (2).

 Reverse this procedure to install the power cable.

 7 Computer Setup (BIOS), TPM, and HP Sure Start

 Using Computer Setup

 Computer Setup, or Basic Input/Output System (BIOS), controls communication between all the input and output devices on the system (such as disk drives, display, keyboard, mouse, and printer).
 Computer Setup includes settings for the types of devices installed, the startup sequence of the computer, and the amount of system and extended memory.